lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 sequence delivery will not happen between the entity performing fragmentation and the entity performing reassembly.
 This assumption allows reducing the complexity and overhead of the fragmentation mechanism.

 To adapt the SCHC fragmentation to the capabilities of LPWAN technologies is required to enable optional fragment retransmission and to allow a stepper delivery for the reliability of fragments.
 This document does not make any decision with regard to which fragment delivery reliability mode will be used over a specific LPWAN technology.
 These details will be defined in other technology-specific documents.

-## Tools
+## Fragmentation Tools

-This subsection describes the different tools that are used to enable the SCHC fragmentation functionality defined in this document, such as fields in the SCHC fragmentation header frames (see the related formats in {{Fragfor}}), and the different reliability modes supported such as timers and parameters.
+This subsection describes the different tools that are used to enable the SCHC fragmentation functionality defined in this document, such as fields in the SCHC fragmentation header frames (see the related formats in {{Fragfor}}), and the different parameters supported in the reliability modes such as timers and parameters.

 * Rule ID.
 The Rule ID is present in the SCHC fragment header and in the ACK header format.
 The Rule ID in a SCHC fragment header is used to identify that a SCHC fragment is being carried, which fragmentation reliability mode is used and which window size is used.
 The Rule ID  in the fragmentation header also allows interleaving non-fragmented packets and SCHC fragments that carry other SCHC packets.
 The Rule ID in an ACK identifies the message as an ACK.

 * Fragment Compressed Number (FCN).
 The FCN is included in all SCHC fragments.
 This field can be understood as a truncated, efficient representation of a larger-sized fragment number, and does not carry an absolute fragment number.
 There are two FCN reserved values that are used for controlling the fragmentation process, as described next:
   * The FCN value with all the bits equal to 1 (All-1) denotes the last SCHC fragment of a packet.
 The last window of a packet is called an All-1 window.